pantherfoundation/oshiya/README.md

 ## Repository Structure

-This repository is structured into two main workspaces: SDK and web-client.
+This repository is structured into code and [docs](docs/1_Introduction.md).
+The code is divided into two main workspaces:

-1. **SDK Workspace**: This workspace houses the miner's core code.
+- SDK Workspace: This workspace houses the miner's core code.
 For running the miner without a UI, you can use a terminal and Docker.
-Detailed instructions are available in the [SDK Readme](./sdk/README.md) file.
+Detailed instructions are available in the [SDK Readme](sdk/README.md) file.

-2. **Web-client Workspace**: This workspace contains the code for running the miner in a browser.
+- Web-client Workspace: This workspace contains the code for running the miner in a browser.
 It includes a basic React-based UI and a web worker running in the background, which becomes operational once the user inputs the necessary configuration data.
-For deploying your version of the UI, refer to the instructions provided in the [web-client Readme](./sdk/README.md) file.
+For deploying your version of the UI, refer to the instructions provided in the [web-client Readme](web-client/README.md) file.

 ## Configuration

-Both versions of Panther Miner require certain configuration settings, which can be defined in a `.env` file or through the web interface.
+Both versions of Oshiya require certain configuration settings, which can be defined in a `.env` file or through the web interface.
 Here are the necessary configuration parameters:

 -   `RPC_URL`: The URL of the RPC node.
 -   `SUBGRAPH_ID`: The ID of the subgraph.